 Yes.
 Your health care providers realize your medicines are expensive, especially since you must take them for the rest of your life.
 There are several government and state programs that offer financial assistance for medicine expenses.

 Please ask your social worker what programs are available for you.
-You can also ask to see a financial counselor who can answer questions about insurance coverage and Medicare benefits related to your medicine expenses.
+You can also ask to see a Patient Financial Advocate who can answer questions about insurance coverage and Medicare benefits related to your medicine expenses.

 Will any new medicines be available?